Bulldogs show some bite in 73-61 win over No. 8 Villanova

 TWO MEN OUT

-The Bulldogs seem to have been playing short-handed all season and Sunday was no exception.
+The Bulldogs have been playing short-handed for much of the season and Sunday was no exception.
 Starting guard Aaron Thompson missed the game with shoulder and thumb injures and forward Christian David sat out with a knee injury.
 Thompson and David were two of the seniors honored with highlight packages that played on the scoreboard during timeouts in what could be their final home game.

 UP NEXT